telecomadm1145/PrimeU2/README.md

-PrimU
+PrimU2
 =====

-## WARNING THIS IS OBSOLETE.
-SUPERCEDED BY https://github.com/Gigi1237/qemuPrime

-PrimU is a prototype emulator for the HP Prime calculator based on [Unicorn Engine](https://github.com/unicorn-engine/unicorn).
+PrimU2 is a prototype emulator for the HP Prime calculator based on [Unicorn Engine](https://github.com/unicorn-engine/unicorn).

 The program is currently so early in development that there are essentially  no features implemented.
 PrimU is currently targeting HP Prime Firmware version 20130808 as it contains the most debugging information.